View our Cookies Policy | Contact Us

 - When you apply for credit or purchase an insurance product we'll pass on your information to trusted third party partners responsible for these products.
 Please note we act as a credit broker and not as a lender in respect of our insurance products credit facility within our UK and Republic of Ireland stores

-- If required to by law, under any code of practice by which we are bound or we’re asked to do so by a public or regulatory authority such as the Police or the Department for Work and Pensions
+- If required to by law, under any code of practice by which we are bound or we're asked to do so by a public or regulatory authority such as the Police or the Department of Employment Affairs and Social Protection

 - Information may also be shared with fraud prevention agencies to prevent fraudulent claims